R-Lum/REPLAY-website/content/post/2025-02-24-the-road-to-luminescence-1-0/index.md

 intensely and lead to visible speed-ups.

 Function `read_BIN2R()` has always been a frustrating one to use, feeling too slow for large files.
-In [issue 298][iss298] we tackled this problem, and we obtained a 50% improvement when reading a 46M BINX file, which should even larger for larger BIN/BINX files.
+We tackled this problem in [issue 298][iss298], where we obtained a 50% improvement when reading a 46M BINX file, which will be even larger for larger BIN/BINX files.
 Along the way we fixed a number of corner cases which should make the package more resilient when reading malformed or anyway unusual files.

 Another problematic area was in the vertical sliding algorithm of `analyse_IRSAR.RF()`.
-In [issue 372][iss372] we noticed that in the C++ implementation a double vector lookup was done within an inner loop while it could be done outside of that loop.
+In [issue 372][iss372] we noticed that in our C++ implementation a double vector lookup was done within an inner loop while it could be done outside of that loop.
 This alone helped cut ~20s on a test file we were using (from ~55s to ~32s).
 Furthermore, after looking at the